paypal/Illuminator/docs/AppMap.md

 > The AppMap adds two special **action**s to each **screen** automatically: `verifyIsActive` and `verifyNotActive`.
 These actions assert that the given screen is respectively active or not active  (based on the `isActiveFn` provided to `.onTarget`) -- throwing exceptions otherwise.
 A `verifyIsActive` assertion is run implicitly before any action defined with `.withAction`, so it is most commonly used to verify that the last step of an automation test ended on the appropriate screen.

 Note 3:
-> All action functions in AppMap may take either *no* arguments, or *one* argument -- an associative array of named parameters.
+> Actions can be parameterized (e.g. for entering variable strings, waiting a variable length of time, defining expected values, etc).
+All functions that implement AppMap actions must take either *no* arguments, or *one* argument -- an associative array of named parameters.

 AppMap Method Reference
 -----------------------